superlinked/VectorHub/docs/use_cases/node2vec.md

 >>> F1 macro 0.697
 ```

-This is not bad, let’s see if we can do better by utilizing relational information.
+This is not bad, let’s see if we can do better by utilizing the available relational information.

 ## Learning node embeddings with Node2Vec